grudloff/grudloff.github.io/_posts/2024-09-18-local_to_cloud.md

 - The `Dockerfile` specifies the base image as `python:3.10` and copies the FastAPI app and model artifacts to the container.
 The `requirements.txt` file contains the dependencies needed to run the FastAPI app.
 - The `CMD` instruction specifies the command to run when the container starts, which in this case is `fastapi run`.
 The `EXPOSE` instruction exposes port 8000, which is the default port used by FastAPI.
-- You can build the Docker image using the `docker build` command and run the container using the `docker run` command.
+- You can then build the Docker image using the `docker build` command and run the container using the `docker run` command.

 ### Pros: